AUT North Campus Community Gardens

 Raised Garden Beds

-Please enjoy, help yourself and respect other people working in this space
+The produce is for the community to enjoy.
+Please help yourself and respect other people working in this space.

 Native seedings of Smith's Bush